 For larger items, like flour I used these IKEA food storage containers.
 They are the perfect size for a 5 lb bag of flour.

-6. Label everything.
+6. Pantry Labels.
 I created these labels and then printed them on 2 inch round labels then went to town labeling the canisters and bins.

 I’m proud to say that after a month my pantry still looks like this.
 My family put items back because we all know exactly where each item goes, instead of just tossing it where ever there’s space.

 Ready to tackle pantry organization?
-Below you can download my printable labels.
-You can use the printable stickers to organize your pantry from top to bottom because I’ve included blank labels as well!
+Below you can download my printable pantry labels for free.
+You simply use the printable stickers to organize your pantry from top to bottom because I’ve included blank labels as well!

 Quite a few have expressed interest in having blank labels so I created these for your convenience as well!